mdn/content/files/en-us/web/api/cookiechangeevent/index.md

 {{securecontext_header}}{{APIRef("Cookie Store API")}}

-The **`CookieChangeEvent`** interface of the {{domxref("Cookie Store API", "", "", "nocode")}} is the event type of the {{domxref("CookieStore/change_event", "change")}} event fired at a {{domxref("CookieStore")}} when any cookie changes occur.
-A cookie change consists of a cookie and a type (either "changed" or "deleted").
+The `CookieChangeEvent` interface of the {{domxref("Cookie Store API", "", "", "nocode")}} represents a change to the contents of the cookie store.
+An instance of a `CookieChangeEvent` is passed into the event handler for the {{domxref("CookieStore.change_event", "change")}} event of the `CookieStore` interface.

-A cookie-change is a cookie and a type.
-Cookie-Changes that will cause the `CookieChangeEvent` to be dispatched are:
+The `CookieChangeEvent` interface use two list to represent "changed" and "deleted" cookies, and put cookie in different lists based on:

-- A cookie which is removed due to an insertion of another cookie with the same name, domain, and path is ignored.
+- A newly-created cookie which is not immediately evicted is considered "changed".
-- A newly-created cookie which is not immediately evicted.
-In this case `type` of cookie-change is "changed".
+- A newly-created cookie which is immediately evicted is considered "deleted".
-- A newly-created cookie which is immediately evicted.
-In this case `type` of cookie-change is "deleted".
+- A cookie which is otherwise evicted or removed is considered "deleted".

-- A cookie which is otherwise evicted or removed.
-In this case `type` of cookie-change is "deleted".
+> **Note:** that the `change` event ignores cookies which were removed removed due to an insertion of another cookie with the same name, domain, and path.

 {{InheritanceDiagram}}